Is “with” a prepositional phrase?

-“Of” is a preposition that can be combined with nouns and modifiers to form prepositional phrases.
-It can express a range of meanings, including the following:
+With is a preposition that can be combined with nouns and modifiers to form prepositional phrases.
+It has a few meanings, including the following:

-Read this FAQ: Is “of” a prepositional phrase?
+Read this FAQ: Is “with” a prepositional phrase?

 Semicolons are a useful way of joining together two independent clauses that are closely related (e.g., “Please take your shoes off; I’ve just mopped the floor”).